JuliaDataScience/JuliaDataScience/contents/index.md

 Also, some small issues have to be fixed like _footnotes not working on the website_.
 For details about the status, see the [JuliaDataScience](https://github.com/JuliaDataScience/JuliaDataScience) GitHub repository.

+### Roadmap {-}

+Of course, data science is about more things than just tables, basic statistics and plotting.
+We want to cover more topics, but we have scheduled them for the second edition of the book.
+For now, the planned topics for the second edition are:

+- More statistics (probably, `Distributions.jl`, `GLM.jl` and `HypothesisTests.jl`)
+- Plotting via `AlgebraOfGraphics.jl`.
+- Machine learning (probably, `MLJ.jl` and `Flux.jl`)
+- Bayesian statistics (`Turing.jl`)

 ### Citation info {-}

 To cite the content, please use: